Today, I run a subscription-based software business, however, I spent over a decade running a project-based service business.

 Of course, all of this data has to be reconciled to make sure it's all correct.
 That may be you or your bookkeeper but we're talking minutes a month instead of hours.

 So you need to send out invoices that are clear, professional and that are somehow logged in the accounting system.
-Well, both QuickBooks Online and Xero have you covered there as well.
-After a quick set up, users can send invoices directly from where they’re recorded in your revenue and ready for an accountant’s scrutiny.
+Well, nearly all accounting and ERP software have you covered there as well.
+After a quick set up, users can send invoices directly from where they're recorded in your revenue and ready for an accountant's scrutiny.

 This process is often viewed as a highly separate process from bookkeeping and accounting, and it really is until those in-the-works deals turn into invoices and bills.
 But, today's deals are the future cash flow.
 When I see a business with current cash flow problems, 9 of 10 times it's a result of a broken sales pipeline several months before.